Regulation 1: General Regulations.

 2.1.1 A petition of no confidence completed by 2% of active Union members including a proposer and a seconder.

-2.1.2 An elected member of the Executive Committee proposing a motion of no confidence including a proposer and a seconder.
+2.1.2 An elected member of the Union Council proposing a motion of no confidence including a proposer and a seconder.

-184.108.40.206 Executive Committee motions of no confidence are to be voted upon within the committee and must receive a majority to pass.
+220.127.116.11 Motions of no confidence presented to Union Council are to be voted upon within the committee and must recieve a majority to pass.

-2.2 The Union Chief Executive and Chair to the Board of Trustees shall ensure that an officer to whom the motion refers is given the opportunity to speak in opposition.
+2.2 The Union Chief Executive and/or Chair to the Board of Trustees shall ensure that an officer to whom the motion refers is given the opportunity to speak in opposition.

 2.3 Motions of no confidence must state the reason(s) why the Officer should be removed from office, this is to include: